abhiraaid/hotkeys-fix-123/README.md

 ### Hotkeys Fix 123

-This Blender addon let's you enter edit mode using 1,2,3 directly from Object Mode
+This Blender addon let's you enter the respective Edit Mode using 1,2,3 directly from Object Mode

+Only works on Meshes

 ## Install Instructions ⚠️
 Download the zip and **extract** it